Broadcast

 Common Crime Q&A: The Full Conversation with Alex Leniz

 After writing the full piece on Common Crime, it felt wrong not to show the whole picture.
 Alex Leniz didn’t just give great answers—he opened up, reflected, and pulled us right into the world of the band.
-What follows is the full exchange.
-This isn’t a press run.
-It’s someone talking about what they’ve built, what they’ve survived, and what they still want to chase.

 Common Crime Didn’t Come to Coast